Praful51/Airport_analysis_project/README.md

 Used aggregation, filtering, and grouping operations to derive insights

+You can download and view the queries here:

+SQLFile:

 5. Reporting & Presentation

 Created a structured analytical report summarizing findings

 Designed a presentation using Gamma to communicate insights effectively

+Report:

 5. Presentation